dorawyy/cpen321-w24-CarbonWise/documentation/M3_Requirements_and_Design.md

             - **Main success scenario**:
                 1. User navigates to the history tab.
                 2. User presses the delete button for a product in their history.
-                3. The system prompts the User to confirm the deletion.
+                3. The system prompts the user to confirm the deletion.
                 4. User confirms the deletion.
-                5. The system removes the selected product from the User’s history.
+                5. The system removes the selected product from the user’s history.
-                6. The system informs the User that the product has been successfully deleted.
+                6. The system informs the user that the product has been successfully deleted.
             - **Failure scenario(s)**:
                 - 4a.
 User does not confirm the deletion.
                     - 4a1.
-The system cancels the deletion process and returns the User to the history tab.
+The system cancels the deletion process and returns the user to the history tab.
                 - 5a.
-The selected product does not exist in the User’s history.
+The selected product does not exist in the user’s history.
                     - 5a1.
-The system informs the User that the product is not present in their history.
+The system informs the user that the product is not present in their history.
                     - 5a2.
 The system refreshes the history tab.
                 - 5b.
 The system fails to delete the product due to a server error.
                     - 5b1.
-The system informs the User that the product could not be deleted due to a server error and displays the relevant error message.
+The system informs the user that the product could not be deleted due to a server error and displays the relevant error message.
-                    - 5b2.
-The system prompts the User to try again later.

 ### **3.4.
 Screen Mockups**